Tekfor-cloud/coreff/coreff_ellipro/README.rst

-CoreFF - CreditSafe
+CoreFF - Ellipro
 ===================

-The aim of this module is to get financial informations from CreditSafe and add them to res_partner model.
+The aim of this module is to get financial informations from Ellipro and add them to res_partner model.

-Of course, you need a CreditSafe account and set its properties into "financial informations" configuration menu.
+Of course, you need a Ellipro account and set its properties into "financial informations" configuration menu.

-**Credits**: Article 714, Infibail, Credit Safe, Chris Mann (Open User Systems)